The Best Of: Volume 1 (Silverchair album): DVD

-The Best of Volume 1 - Complete Videology is both the last VHS and the first DVD made by Silverchair.
+The Best of Volume 1 – Complete Videology is both the last VHS and the first DVD made by Silverchair.

 It was issued by Sony without the authorization of the band, after the split of the band from the label.
-The complete videology chronicles Silverchair's videos over the years 1994 - 1999 from the Frogstomp, Freak Show and Neon Ballroom albums.
+The complete videology chronicles Silverchair's videos over the years 1994–1999 from the Frogstomp, Freak Show and Neon Ballroom albums.

-The videology shows the evolution of the band, along with some live performances filmed during the 1999 "Neon Ballroom Tour".
+The so-called videology shows the evolution of the band, along with some live performances filmed during the 1999 Neon Ballroom Tour.